ada-data-story/ada-data-story.github.io/index.md

 We propose an unsupervised approach to learn geographic continents solely based on happiness scores from our dataset.
 From the above plots, we see that this approach performs fairly poorly in grouping countries based on this criteria.
 While we do see some countries that are more dominant in certain clusters (e.g. Europe within clusters 1, 5 and 6), there does not seem to be enough supporting evidence for such approach to work.
 As a result, we conclude that countries belonging to a specific continent do not necessarily share similar happiness scores.

+### K-means for multiple variables
+We repeat the process but this time we do it taking into account the to most important covariates for our model.

 {% include plots/3d-scatter-1.html %}

+Then the clusters colored by continent:

+{% include plots/3d-scatter-2.html %}

+We propose an unsupervised approach to learn geographic continents, but this time based on happiness scores as well as the GDP_per_capita and the Healthy life expectancy.
+From the above plots, we see that it perfoms a better but even so, this method still remains a poor one.

 ### Trends in happiness